rq/rq/docs/exceptions.md

 ---

 Jobs can fail due to exceptions occurring.
-When your RQ workers run in the background, how do you get notified of these exceptions.
+When your RQ workers run in the background, how do you get notified of these exceptions?

-## Default: the failed queue
+## Default: the `failed` queue

 The default safety net for RQ is the `failed` queue.
 Every job that fails execution is stored in here, along with its exception information (type,